 I love a good useful gift, and this insulated mug happens to be both functional and beautiful.
 I’m not commuting at the moment, but I am trying my best to prevent my coffee from getting cold during the morning rush of home school and work.
 The pretty, double-walled ceramic tumbler from Acera will not only keep your cup of joe warm, but the tourmaline lining’s charged negative ions apparently help purify whatever liquid’s inside.
 The ceramic wall is a bonus for those who like acidic coffee, tea, and citrus water.

 Double-Walled Ceramic To-Go Tumbler, $64 on Food52

 The Future Heirloom

 I’m an admitted cookbook junkie, and always manage to find room for just one more.
 “Heirloom Kitchen” from Anna Francese Gass weaves powerful stories from immigrant women, from all reaches of the world, with more than 100 recipes from their respective homelands.
 It’s a celebration of culinary traditions, sacrifice, love, and the beauty that is American food.
+It’s a book that feels more important than ever.
 (Also available on Kindle for those looking to minimize their book collections.)

 The Silent Winner

 I know a supermarket delivery isn’t the sexiest choice, but during these uncertain times, having a reserved delivery slot makes me feel both lucky and at peace.